-In July 2016, Dassault Aviation was entrusted with a major renovation program for 55 Mirage 2000D assault aircraft for the Air Force.
-Faced with the aging of the systems on board the Mirage 2000 and the staggering of deliveries of the new Rafale , such a program was considered essential to respect the fixed format of 250 combat aircraft in the fleet (Air Force and National Navy) at the end of the 2019-2025 LPM.
+In July 2016, Dassault Aviation was entrusted with a major renovation program for 55 Mirage 2000D for the Air Force.
+Faced with the aging of the systems on board the Mirage 2000 and the spread of deliveries of the new Rafale , such a program was considered essential to respect the fixed format of 250 combat aircraft in the fleet (Air Force and Navy) at the end of the 2019-2025 LPM.

 The rest of this article is reserved for subscribers -

 Classic subscriptions give access to all Flash articles, Analyzes and Syntheses, without advertising , from €1.99.

 Premium subscriptions also provide access to articles over two years old in the archive, as well as advanced research tools , and to publish two press releases or job offers per month for free in the Partners section ( + Push social networks / application).